Hear & Now (Don Cherry album)

-Hear & Now is an album by trumpeter Don Cherry recorded in 1976 and released on the Atlantic label.
+Hear & Now is an album by trumpeter Don Cherry, recorded in 1976 and released on the Atlantic label.

 Reception

-The AllMusic review by Andrew Hamilton awarded the album 2½ stars stating "An average collection from Cherry, respectable and inoffensive".
+The AllMusic review by Andrew Hamilton stated: "An average collection from Cherry, respectable and inoffensive".

 In a review for All About Jazz, Chris May warned: "if you only acquire one Don Cherry album in your life, don't acquire this one," and commented: "There are some great musicians on the album... but it's not enough to lift the proceedings."

 Phil Johnson, writing for The Independent, stated: "It's all over the place stylistically, from Indian mysticism to heavy metal, played by bizarre bands...
 And yet at least a couple of the tracks... are amazing, presaging Bill Laswell's funky world-fusion."

-A reviewer for Head Heritage commented: "a Don Cherry LP bowing to commercial acceptability is a damn sight better than many other artists of the time reaching for similar acceptance, and there are moments of high-brilliance amongst the clotted, over-sentimentalized, clinical pap."